alibashir7/Azure-Resource/README.md

 <img src="https://github.com/alibashir7/Azure-Resource/assets/165006117/c85795d3-9c6e-402a-aa78-81d8afa7344a.png" height="80%" width="80%" alt=""/>
 <br />
 <br />
 Next, we will create a Windows Server 2019 VM.
-We will follow the same exact process, with the only difference being that we will select Windows Server 2019 for the image instead of Windows 10 Pro.  <br/>
+We will follow the same exact process, with the only difference being that we will select Windows Server 2019 for the image instead of Windows 10 Pro, and we will make sure to select the same resource group VMs.  <br/>
 <img src="https://github.com/alibashir7/Azure-Resource/assets/165006117/d5a23eee-631a-43fb-aa6d-36ba03a012a2.png" height="80%" width="80%" alt=""/>
 <br />
 <br />